-Long story short, Facebook will take the following countermeasures:
+According to Zuckerberg’s post, Facebook will take the following countermeasures:

-1.An audit of all apps with “suspicious activity” that “had access to large amounts of information” before 2014, when the platform reduced data access significantly
+1. Audit all apps with “suspicious activity” that “had access to large amounts of information” before 2014, a year after which the platform reduced data access significantly.

-2. Developers will meet further restrictions to data access: “For example, we will remove developers’ access to your data if you haven’t used their app in 3 months”
+2. Developers will meet further restrictions to data access: “For example, we will remove developers’ access to your data if you haven’t used their app in 3 months.”

 3. Users will find the list of apps they’ve granted access at the top of the News Feed.

 Sheryl Sandberg, Facebook COO, has also issued a statement, seemingly more sympathetic to the users’ situation: “I deeply regret that we didn’t do enough to deal with it.”
 Read her entire post below:

 Not familiar with the Cambridge Analytica scandal?
 Read our report: Facebook Under Fire: Even WhatsApp Founder Says #deletefacebook.